Saihu: A Common Interface of Worst-Case Delay Analysis Tools for Time-Sensitive Networks: Software Description

-Let's take the implementation of Figure \ref{fig: physical network} as an example.
-First, every entry should be enclosed in one element \texttt{<elements>} as shown in Listing~\ref{lst: xml elements}.

-A physical network must have exactly one \texttt{network} element to define general information across the network as its attributes, an example is shown in Listing~\ref{lst: xml network}.
-In this example, \texttt{name} is the name of the network, \texttt{technology} is a series of analysis parameters concatenated by the plus sign, and a default value of \texttt{minimum-packet-size}.
+First, one \texttt{network} element defines the general network information as its attributes: the network's name (\texttt{name}), analysis parameters concatenated by the plus sign (\texttt{technology}, \texttt{IS} stands for \textit{Input Shaping}), and optionally some default value (e.g. \texttt{minimum-packet-size}) across the network.